balderdashy/sails-docs/reference/sails.config/sails.config.session.md

 ### Production Config

-In production, you should set up and configure a session store that can be shared across multiple servers.
-To do so, you will need to set `sails.config.session.adapter`, and add any other configuration specific to the Connect session adapter you are using.
+In production, you should configure a session store that can be [shared across multiple servers](http://sailsjs.org/documentation/concepts/deployment/scaling).
+To do so, you will need to set `sails.config.session.adapter`, set up your session database, and then add any other configuration specific to the Connect session adapter you are using.

 ##### Configuring Redis as Your Session Store